Folkestone Groomers Directory

 • De‑shedding/undercoat tools (double coats only): Use these after a light brush‑through to remove loose undercoat on breeds like Huskies, Collies and Retrievers.
 Keep strokes short and gentle, moving with the coat and avoiding repeated passes in the same spot—your goal is to lift out shed fluff, not scrape skin.
 Don't use on single‑coated breeds or clippered areas, and never "strip" down to the skin.[1]

 • Clippers (optional): Fit a guard/comb to keep a safe length and guide the clipper with the coat growth using slow, steady strokes.
-Take breaks so blades stay cool, and clean and oil the blades to reduce friction and extend their life; this keeps the cut smooth and comfortable for your dog.
-Use clippers mainly for tidy‑ups between professional grooms—avoid sensitive areas if you’re unsure.
-[7] [8]
+Take breaks so blades stay cool, and clean and oil the blades to reduce friction and extend their life; this keeps the cut smooth and comfortable for your dog.[2]
+Use clippers mainly for tidy‑ups between professional grooms—avoid sensitive areas if you're unsure.
+If you're serious about home grooming and want to invest in quality equipment, see our guide to professional clippers over £100 comparing Heiniger, Wahl, and Andis models.[3]

 • Nails: Many dogs who walk on hard surfaces naturally wear their nails, but dewclaws usually still need trimming.
 Take off tiny slivers at a time and stop if you see a darker dot (the quick) in lighter nails; if you're unsure, ask your vet or groomer to demonstrate.
 A quiet grinder can offer more control for beginners.[4]